-Plant-based foods are much healthier for maintaining your blood pressure, so we put together a list of eight recipes from our Food Monster App that will help you maintain a healthy blood pressure during the holidays.
+Plant-based foods are much healthier for maintaining your blood pressure, so we put together a list of eight recipes from our Food Monster App that will help you maintain healthy blood pressure during the holidays.
 Enjoy!

 1. Roasted Beet Noodles with Pesto and Baby Kale

 A creamy vegan pesto sauce over Roasted Beet Noodles with some baby kale for a bit of crunch and earthiness.
 This recipe by Alissandra Maffucci comes together so effortlessly and can be easily customized, depending on your appetite.
-The beet really pairs well with the pesto here and the kale ties everything together for more texture and flavor.
-Plus, it’s elegant, whole, unprocessed and fresh.
+The beet pairs well with the pesto here and the kale ties everything together for more texture and flavor.
+Plus, it’s elegant, whole, unprocessed, and fresh.

 2. Power Bread with Sunflower Seeds, Flax, Sesame, and Pumpkin Seeds